Dhamma-Sobhana/gong/player/README.md

 # Optional hardware

+## GPIO relay **To be done**

 To prevent static noise from speakers a relay can be used to keep the circuit open when not playing.

 If using a device with GPIO a simple relay can be connected to this.

 This can also be used to handle more than one area using one device by opening circuits based on zones received.

+## DAC (digital-to-analogue converter)

+Raspberry Pi has a builtin 3.5 mm audio output.
+To incresae audio quality and volume a DAC HAT (hardware attached on top) can be attached to the GPIO pins of the Raspberry Pi.
+This will add a RCA connector that can be used to connect an amplifier.